JGKarlin/renamePDF/README.md

 ## Usage

-The script processes PDF files from a directory path stored in your clipboard:
+Important: The script reads the target directory path from your clipboard.

-1. **Copy directory path** to your clipboard
+1. **Copy the target directory path** to your clipboard using Cmd+C (MacOS) or Ctrl+C (Windows)
 2. **Run the script:**
 ```bash
 python renamepdf.py